oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ## 4.6 CS Approval & Publication

 The approval of a CS is governed by Section [2.7](https://www.oasis-open.org/policies-guidelines/tc-process-2017-05-26#committeeSpec) of the TC Procedures.
 Once a public review has been completed without material changes to the document, TC can request OASIS TC Administration conduct a [Special Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dSpecialMajority) to approve the document as a CS.
 Once the CS is approved, TC Administration will create the CS version of the document in multiple formats, and publish an announcement on the OASIS home page.
-The work product maintainers should upload the CS versions of the product to the repository’s Master branch, with correspondent relevant updates to the readme.MD file.
+The work product maintainers should upload the CS versions of the product to the repository’s `master` branch, with correspondent relevant updates to the README.md file.

 # Annex A: Links to Useful Software